The Magic Knot – Invisible Yarn Join

 Looking for a way to join two yarns together seamlessly without bulky knots or loose ends?
-Meet The Magic Knot – Invisible Yarn Join – a clever, strong, and nearly invisible method to change yarn colors or skeins in crochet or knitting.
-Perfect for beginners!
-Don’t forget to check out the video tutorial on our YouTube channel to see this technique in action.
+Meet The Magic Knot – Invisible Yarn Join a clever, strong, and nearly invisible method to change yarn colors or skeins in crochet or knitting.

 This makes it ideal for beginners and experienced crafters alike!